Continued from part 1, on representation and rulership

 - Sons of God.
 This is a very common term, and illustrates the dynastic nature of the divine assembly: it was a family of gods under a supreme regent (whether by adoption or otherwise).

 - God’s council/divine council/assembly of the gods.
 Whereas “sons of God” speaks of the family nature of the assembly, the word “council” gets to the heart of its bureaucratic, cosmological function in governing the world.

 - Holy assembly/council of holy ones.
-Gods are set apart from the world of man and generally unapproachable by us.
-In the Bible, holy assembly can refer to humans as well, but it is often a codeword for this divine council, the sons of God.
+Gods are set apart from the world of man and are generally unapproachable by us, which is what holiness means.

 - Stars of heaven/morning stars.
 The idea that stars were divine, or represented divine beings, was another very common motif in the ancient world because they were luminous, and they seemed to move by themselves; and morning stars, of course, were the most luminous—thus the most important.

 Now, gods don’t meet just anywhere.
 There has to be a special place for them to hold council.
 And there was a clear commonality with regards to the kind of place they would gather to decide the fates of people and nations: